Position

 How much does a Air Traffic Control Specialist make?

-The salary for Air Traffic Control Specialists can vary based on experience and location.
-The entry-level specialists earn around $44,410.
-As they gain experience, their salary can increase.
-For those with more experience, the salary can reach up to $135,000 per year.
-Factors like location and the complexity of the airports they work at also affect their pay.
-For example, specialists working in larger, busier airports tend to earn more.
-This range highlights the potential for career growth in this field.
+Salaries for Air Traffic Control Specialists vary based on experience and location.
+The lower end of the pay scale starts at around $43,021.
+As specialists gain more experience, their salary can increase significantly.
+At the higher end, some specialists earn over $145,000 a year.
+Factors like location and the size of the airport also affect salary levels.
+For example, those working in major cities or large airports tend to earn more.

 View Air Traffic Control Specialist jobs nearby